quire-io/guide/_docs/tasklist-12-filter-sort.md

 - Assignee
 - Status
 - Tag
-- Board
 - Sublist
 - Date
 - Due Per Week
 - Due Per Day
 - Start Per Week
-- Create Per Week (You can not add or move tasks in this mode.)
+- Create Per Week (You can not add or move tasks in this filter.)
-- Update Per Week (You can not add or move tasks in this mode.)
+- Update Per Week (You can not add or move tasks in this filter.)
-- Complete Per Week (This only appears when in All Tasks.
-You can not add or move tasks in this mode.)
+- Complete Per Week (This option only appears when in All Tasks.
+You can not add or move tasks in this filter.)

-**Note:** The task order will follow the orignial task list structure (how you have listed the task before applying any filters).
+**Note:** The task order will follow the original task list structure (how you have listed the task before applying any filters).
 You can later sort the tasks by Date, Name, Priority, and Status.
 {: .notice--warning}

 #### Group with two options